-While there is still much to be learned about how COEGI can best support early-career and aspiring marine educators in the Caribbean region, this initial assessment sheds light on how stakeholders can come together to leverage existing opportunities and break down barriers to support workforce development in this field.
-To stay apprised of the continued development of COEGI, please visit our website.
+While there is still much to be learned about how to best support early-career and aspiring marine educators in the Caribbean region, this initial assessment sheds light on how TOF and other stakeholders can come together to leverage existing opportunities and break down barriers to support workforce development in this field.
+To stay apprised of the continued development of our ocean literacy work, please visit our website.